tsdataclinic/EPA-Hack-Day-Analysis/README.md

 -  `data/processed/facilities_geo.geojson` contains a cleaned and processed version of the RMP facilities dataset
 - `data/processed/US_bg_census.geojson` contains block group level American Community Survey data for the entire US
 -  `data/processed/urban_area_statistics.csv` contains the fenceline-to-city ratios for each city across our set of census metrics.
--  The folder `data/viz/` will contain sub-directories for each of the cities in our analysis.
+-  The folder `data/viz/` will contain subdirectories for each of the cities in our analysis.
 Inside these directories are the data files needed to produce the dot-density maps we include in the blog post.

 ### Directory Structure